gav-ctf/Solr-ctf-query-parser/README.md

 # Solr-ctf-query-parser
-Ranks and expands Solr query returns using clickstream data.
+Reranks and expands Solr query returns using clickstream data.
 Clickthroughfilter.jar runs the filter as a query parser plugin for Solr/Lucene.

 The filter samples click data for items returned by a query and uses it to